-Stress and Scenario Testing is undertaken with continuous interaction with senior management and formally reported via the ORSA report.
+Scenario and Stress Testing is undertaken with continuous interaction with senior management and formally reported via the ORSA report

-Risk Profiling is undertaken and is reported through the Risk and Control Committees, ORSA Committee and to the Board.
+Risk Profiling are undertaken and are reported through the Risk and Control Committees, ORSA Committee and to the Board.

-Accumulations for static exposures are modelled using the GAIA Exposure Data Management system to identify 'Per Risk' and Catastrophe risk concentrations and to inform scenario modelling and reinsurance purchase.
-The Scandinavian Exposure Management Committee has formal oversight and reporting of the standards for data quality and the minimum requirements for identifying and controlling 'Per Risk' and Catastrophe risk concentrations.
+Accumulations for static exposures are modelled using the GAIA Exposure Data Management system to identify 'Per Risk' and Catastrophe risk concentrations, and to inform scenario modelling and reinsurance purchase.
+The Scandinavian Exposure Management Committee formal oversight and reporting of the standards for data quality and the minimum requirements for identifying and controlling 'Per Risk' and Catastrophe risk concentrations.